AnonymityDataRelease/QPeek/README.md

 The used qrels and our results of document ranking are available in the Data folder.

 For evaluation, we use [ir measures](https://pypi.org/project/ir-measures/) to compute nDCG@10, 20, and MAP.

+For human evaluation, the used data is from the training dataset from the MSMARCO document re-ranking task.
+The used queries are available on Data folder.